mmcgui15/Flywheel_Network_Manager/README.md

 Front end implemented using Dear ImGui.
 To run this program, first clone the Dear Imgui repository at https://github.com/ocornut/imgui.
 Add Flywheel_Network_Manager files as dependencies, replacing ImGUI's main.cpp with the one in this repo.
+Most of main.cpp is backend rendering code that has not been changed from the examples in the ImGui repo.

+This file is configured to run on Directx12 for windows, though can very easily be converted to any other platform in the backend folder of ImGui.

 The network manager is designed to handle multiple flywheels, though it is currently set up to handle only